diffblue/cbmc/src/goto-programs/README.md

-Note that `goto_function_templatet` (no `s`) is defined in the same header as `goto_functions_templatet` and is gives the C type for the function and Boolean which indicates whether the body is available (before linking this might not always be true).
+Note that `goto_function_templatet` (no `s`) is defined in the same header as `goto_functions_templatet` and is gives the C type for the function and Boolean which indicates whether the body is available (before inking this might not always be true).
 Also note the slightly counter-intuitive naming; `goto_functionst` instances are the top level structure representing the program and contain `goto_programt` instances which represent the individual functions.
 At the time of writing